NemanjaSrdanovic/P2P-Microservices/README.md

 + <summary>Control</summary>
-With regards to control/override the RMS must provide means to defne areas which must not be used by the cars (i.e., o-limit areas).
+With regards to control/override the RMS must provide means to defne areas which must not be used by the cars (i.e., off-limit areas).
 These off-limit areas must be respected by the ARS when calculating or updating routes.
 Each newly established of limit area shall affect all cars and routes.
 This includes newly calculated routes and also already calculated/followed routes.
 For the latter cars